List of BanG Dream! characters: Himari Uehara

 In middle school, Himari frequently invites her friends out to karaoke sessions as she enjoys the feeling of performing.
 When the others agree with her but point out they cannot afford to keep going, Tsugumi proposes forming the band.
 Himari chooses the bass after hearing Tomoe suggest the instrument while asking about roles in a band.
-A close friend of Lisa, Himari admires her fellow bassist and upperclassman's reliability and aspires to emulate her, though her bandmates insist she is capable enough on her own thanks to her actions and support for them.
+A close friend of Lisa, Himari admires her fellow bassist and senior's reliability and aspires to emulate her, though her bandmates insist she is capable enough on her own thanks to her actions and support for them.

 Emiri Katō voices Himari.
 Chaney Moore serves as her English voice actress.